By Sorsa Editorial

 What you can do with reply data

-Each comment is a full tweet object: text, engagement metrics, and author profile.
-That unlocks several analysis patterns I see clients use regularly.
+Each reply is a full tweet object: text, engagement metrics, and author profile.
+That unlocks several patterns:

 python